FlyingRoastDuck/Pytorch-DukeMTMC-Baseline/readme.md

 # **A Pytorch based Implementation of DukeMTMC-reID baseline(Resnet18,Resnet34 and Resnet50)**

 ## Introduction:
 This project provides pytorch based implementation of Resnet18,Resnet34 and Resnet50.
-Their performance on DukeMTMC-reID are listed below (20 epoch):
+Their performance on DukeMTMC-reID are listed below (20 epochs):

 |  Model Name   |   Rank 1 Acc  |      mAP      |
 | ------------- |:-------------:|:-------------:|